TiagoRibeiro25/Only-Foods-BE/README.md

 [![Product Name Screen Shot][product-screenshot]](https://onlyfoods.netlify.app/)

-Only Foods is a web application that allows users to share thoughts and recipes, create and join groups, and chat with each other about food.
+Only Foods is a web application that allows users to share thoughts, recipes, and chat with each other about food.

 This project was made as a side project to elevate my skills in Prisma and Typescript.
 It was made fully alone, from the design to the deployment.